Feasibility study of measuring $b\to s\gamma$ photon polarisation in $D^0\rightarrow K_1(1270)^- e^+\nu_e$ at STCF: Detector and MC simulation

 \section{Detector and MC simulation}

 The proposed STCF is a symmetric electron-positron beam collider designed to provide $e^+e^-$ interactions at a center-of-mass (c.m.) energy $\sqrt{s}$ from 2.0 to 7.0~GeV.
 The peaking luminosity is expected to be $0.5\times 10^{35}$ cm$^{-2}$s$^{-1}$ at $\sqrt{s}=$ 4.0~GeV, and the integrated luminosity per year is 1 ab$^{-1}$.
-Such environment will be an important low-background playground to test the SM and probe possible new physics beyond the SM.
-The STCF detector is a general purpose detector designed for $e^+e^-$ collider which includes a tracking systems composed of the inner and outer trackers, a particle identification (PID) system with 3$\sigma$ charged $K/\pi$ separation up to 2~GeV/$c$, and electromagnetic calorimeter (EMC) with an excellent energy resolution and a good time resolution, a super-conducting solenoid and a muon detector (MUD) that provides good charged $\pi/\mu$ separation.
+Such an environment will be an important low-background playground to test the SM and probe possible new physics beyond the SM.
+The STCF detector is a general purpose detector designed for $e^+e^-$ collider which includes a tracking system composed of the inner and outer trackers, a particle identification (PID) system with 3$\sigma$ charged $K/\pi$ separation up to 2~GeV/$c$, and an electromagnetic calorimeter (EMC) with an excellent energy resolution and a good time resolution, a super-conducting solenoid and a muon detector (MUD) that provides good charged $\pi/\mu$ separation.
 The detailed conceptual design for each sub-detector, the expected detection efficiency and resolution can be found in~\cite{papSTCFCharm2018, papSTCFIPAC2018, papFastSim}.
-Currently, the STCF detector and the corresponding offline software system are under research and development.
-To access the physics study, a reliable fast simulation package for STCF is developed, which takes the detector design according to physical requirement.

-A fast simulation tool for STCF has been developed~\cite{papFastSim}, which takes the most common event generator as input to perform a fast and realistic simulation.
+Currently, the STCF detector and the corresponding offline software system are under active development.
+A reliable fast simulation tool for STCF has been developed~\cite{papFastSim}, which takes the most common event generators as input to perform a fast and realistic simulation.
 The simulation includes resolution and efficiency responses for tracking of final state particles, PID system and kinematic fit related variables.
-Besides, the fast simulation also provide some functions for adjusting performance of each sub-system which can be used to optimize the detector design according to physical requirement.
+Besides, the fast simulation also provide some functions for adjusting performance of each sub-system which can be used to optimise the detector design according to physical requirement.

 This study uses MC simulated samples corresponding to 1 ab$^{-1}$ of integrated luminosity at $\sqrt{s}$ = 3.773~GeV.
 The simulation includes the beam-energy spread and initial-state radiation (ISR) in the $e^+e^-$ annihilations modeled with the generator {\sc kkmc}~\cite{papMCCalculation}.
 The inclusive MC samples consist of the production of the $D\bar{D}$ pairs, the non-$D\bar{D}$ decays of the $\psi(3770)$, the ISR production of the $J/\psi$ and $\psi(3686)$ states, and the continuum process incorporated in {\sc kkmc}~\cite{papMCCalculation}.
 The known decay modes are modeled with {\sc evtgen~\cite{papBESEventGen}} using BFs taken from the Particle Data Group~\cite{papPDG2020}, and the remaining unknown decays from the charmonium states with {\sc lundcharm}~\cite{papEvtGenJpsi}.
 Final-state radiation (FSR) from charged final-state particles is incorporated with the {\sc photos} package~\cite{papQED}.